 A retired scholar of Yunnan Academy of Social Sciences, PhD in ethnic history.
 His research focuses on documentary production of the western region of China and the audi-visual anthropology.
 He has published many books such as Book of the Snow Mountain, Mask of the Mind etc. He was one of the curators of Yunnan Multi Culture Visual Festival and worked with FOE team to promote the image-based public welfare program.
 His films include Kawagarbo, a journal-style documentary.

-He grew up in Beijing and now lives in Lantau Island of Hongkong.
+He grew up in Beijing and now lives in Lantau Island in Hong Kong.
 He is an artist, researcher, and teacher, focusing on ecological history and imagination.
 He collaborates with marginal people and marginal plants to create wild gardens, growing slogans, and ecological queer images.
 He received a PhD degree in Visual and Cultural Studies from Rogers Tsinghua University, 2010-13.
 He once taught at the China Academy of Art, and 13 years later he taught at the School of Creative Media, City University of Hong Kong.
 His recent collaborations include Kyoto City University of Arts, Berlin Martin Gropius Bau Museum, European Manifesta, Taipei Biennale, and Shanghai Biennale.

-Plants and Sex
+Performance Lecture: Plants and Sex

 In 2016, I started shooting films of queer people (Homosexuals) and queer plants (ferns), which lead me to accidentally encounter many scenes portraying sex between human and all other species in 19th century Japanese Ukiyoe.
 Recently, I also found that there is even cross-species desire in the natural world, such as between bees and orchids ...

 Freelance artist, born in Tongjiang, Sichuan in 1983, graduated from the Oil Painting Department of Sichuan Academy of Fine Arts in 2006, and currently works and lives in Chongqing.
 His creation involves various media such as video, painting and writing.
-He is concerned about the social art practice and has co-founded the project space such as the Chongqing Work Institute with others.
+He is concerned about social art practice and has co-founded the project space such as the Chongqing Work Institute with others.

-Urban Landscape and Enchantments
+Presentation: Urban Landscape and Enchantments

 Every time when we look at the city, we separate the scene into appearance and background.
 But it is such human-centered way of seeing that makes us ignore the information hidden in the background.
 The city, as a medium, constitutes the ecology of human life, the very landscape that is often invisible.
 The lecture will talk about how to reexamine the new urban landscape and consider the city as ecology: Is our city turning into liquidity?
-Is the urban life filled with various “enchantments”?
+Is urban life filled with various “enchantments”?

-Lo Lailai Natalie
+Lo Lailai Natalie:

 While she learns farming in Hong Kong, she is also exploring the “Half-Farming and Half-X” lifestyle.
 Such kind of lifestyle practice has prompted her to reflect on alternative lifestyles and ecology.
 Recently, Lai Lai is especially interested in the mutual control and dependence of the emotion and desire found among human being and nature.
 She believes that the rivalry and contradictions hidden behind such relationship are even more attractive, just like the bottomless pond.

-Sustainable Art Cultivation-Reconnecting Life and Land with“Half Farming and Half-X”
+Presentation: Sustainable Art Cultivation-Reconnecting Life and Land with“Half Farming and Half-X”